What's strong coffee?

 If you are looking for a strong coffee, that's strong tasting and with higher caffeine content but also tastes delicious, please check out our gymBrew coffee today!

 Below are some typical popular high caffeine drinks for caffeine content reference:

 Standard Single Espresso - 63mg

 Monster Energy - 86mg per can

-The terms 'UK's strongest coffee, World's strongest coffee and F*ucking Strong Coffee' are thrown around a lot in the industry.
+The terms 'UK's strongest coffee and World's strongest coffee are thrown around a lot in the industry.
 Truth be told, it really depends on the brewing and whether the coffee can be independently verified or lab tested to prove what is ultimately the strongest or highest caffeine coffee.
 You really need to compare apples with apples or in this case coffee with coffee.
 A specific volume of water (mg) for a specific weight of coffee (g) and brewed in exactly the same way.